BroadbandForum/usp/specification/security/readme.md

 **R-SEC.16** - The Agent MUST limit the number of tries for the Challenge string to be supplied successfully.

 **R-SEC.17** - The Agent SHOULD have policy to lock out all use of Challenge strings for some time, or indefinitely, if the number of tries limit is exceeded.

+### Agent certificates

+**R-SEC.18** - Support for Controller authentication of Agents using certificates signed by an appropriate CA chain is OPTIONAL for both Agents and Controllers.
+When certificates are used to authenticate the Agent to a Controller, the subjectaltName MUST contain either:

+* the URN form of the Agent Endpoint ID with a type uniformResourceIdentifier attribute.
+* the URN form of an Endpoint ID with a type uniformResourceIdentifier attribute, and with wildcards such that all Agent Endpoint IDs covered by the certificate fall within the wildcarded Endpoint ID.

+**R-SEC-19** - If the Agent does not have a CA-issued cetificate, it MUST support use of a self-signed certificate.
+See requirements for Endpoints using [self-signed certificates](#self-signed-certificates).

 ## Theory of operations